China Dream Trip August 2016

 My friends have sensed profound change in me as well but I realize I'm very much a work in progress.
 I'm already on the list for the next China trip as is another Tai Chi student from my school.
 I'm still getting used to the new me, but I like the changes so far.

-Note: Low cost travel insurance is made available to all trip members.
-(Last year it cost average $150.- 200. depending on your age & trip length, dollar amount of coverage you request.
+Note: Low cost travel insurance is made available to all trip members to cover cancellation costs.
+Last trip it cost average $150.- 200. depending on your age & trip length, dollar amount of coverage you request.
 You are strongly urged to obtain it.
-If you do NOT obtain it, you must sign a legal release.
+If you do NOT obtain it, you must sign a legal waiver.

-4. NO refunds for termination of travel AFTER trip begins.
+5. NO refunds for termination of travel AFTER trip begins.
 Even if a member must involuntarily cancel for physical health reasons AFTER the trip within China has begun, and does not use a portion of their already pre-paid services, no refunds will be made.
-It is simply too difficult to collect in China, and not worth the trouble.
-No refunds are made for unused excursions and special program activities.
+It is simply too difficult to get refunds in China, and not worth the trouble.
+No refunds are made for unused excursions, entry fees, or unused special program activities.

-If Healing Tao USA is forced to cancel the trip for any reason, its liability is limited to return of all deposits paid toward the trip.
+6. If Healing Tao USA is forced to cancel the trip BEFORE it begins for any reason, its liability is limited to return 100% of all deposits paid toward the trip.
 Once the trip begins, Healing Tao USA cannot take responsability for acts of God, terrorism, war, health emergency, etc (full legal disclaimer to this effect must be signed by all trip members).

 I hope to hear from you soon – that you're committed, and don't subconsciously plan to ever cancel.
 You want to go on and complete this spiritual adventure of a lifetime!